Skip to main content

 Is the bankruptcy case over?

 Not fully.
 The final decree closed the affiliate cases, but the SunPower Corporation lead case stayed open for claims administration, creditor-trust recoveries, and post-confirmation disputes.
-The January 2026 post-confirmation report and the February 2026 briefing order show the wind-down was still active.
+The January 2026 post-confirmation report, the June 2026 claims-objection extension, and pending adversary litigation show the wind-down was still active.

 Who is the claims agent?